 Stretton Hall Farm Shop is located in between Clay Cross and Ashover.
 They serve excellent quality barista style coffee and have a wonderful cake counter.
 Plenty of free parking.
 If you’re looking for a walk suggestion, here’s one from Kenning Park in Clay Cross.
 Read more about my favourite farm shops here.

 In Chesterfield, any of the cafés on Chatsworth Road could be combined with a walk around Somersall Park.
-The closest would be the Café at Libbys.
+The closest (and one of my favourites – highly recommend the scones!) would be the Café at Libbys.

 Best places for coffee and a walk in the Derbyshire Dales